ctessum/aep/README.md

 	* [PostGIS](http://postgis.net/) and its dependencies.
 	* [GEOS](http://trac.osgeo.org/geos/) and [proj4](http://trac.osgeo.org/proj/).
 These libraries are requirements for PostGIS, but they are also directly used by the AEP program.
 If these libraries are in a nonstandard location, be sure to set the CGO\_CFLAGS and CGO\_LDFLAGS environment variables to ensure that the Go compiler can find the libraries.
 	* The [git](http://git-scm.com/) and [mercurial](http://mercurial.selenic.com/) version control programs.
+	* GDAL
+		* To install using Ubuntu linux: sudo apt-get libgdal-dev curl -ks 'https://gist.github.com/nicerobot/5160658/raw/install-gdalpc.sh' | sudo bash - Because Ubuntu doesn't install a pkg-config entry for gdal, the second line downloads and runs a script [from here](https://gist.github.com/nicerobot/5160658) to generate one.

 3. Download and install the main program: